xcp-ng/xcp-ng-org/docs/compute.md

 ## vGPU

-### nVIDIA vGPU
+### NVIDIA vGPU

 :::warning
-Due to a proprietary piece of code in XenServer, XCP-ng doesn't have (yet) support for nVIDIA vGPUs.
+Due to a proprietary piece of code in XenServer, XCP-ng doesn't have (yet) support for NVIDIA vGPUs.
 :::

 ### MxGPU (AMD vGPU)